tolecilik/Do_RDP_Install/README.md

 use for all provider..
-this repo can be install RDP from Digital Ocean.
-Lionded, ETC.
+this repo can be Auto install RDP from Digital Ocean.
+Linode, ETC.

 Read Before if you install from Digital Ocean.